moskito518/The_C/README.md

 The_C
 =====

-The C Programming Language Exprecise
+The C Programming Language Exercise